Aurora, Colorado: History

 In 1979, it was announced that a science fiction theme park would be built in Aurora using the sets of a $50 million film based on the fantasy novel Lord of Light.
 However, due to legal problems the project was never completed.
 The script of the unmade film project, renamed Argo, was used as cover for the "Canadian Caper": the exfiltration of six U.S. diplomatic staff trapped by the Iranian hostage crisis.

 In 1993, Cherry Creek State Park on the southwestern edge of Aurora was the location for the papal mass of the 8th World Youth Day with Pope John Paul II, attended by an estimated 500,000 people.

 Aurora is split among three counties and lies distant from the respective county seats.
 A consolidated city and county government such as those found elsewhere in Colorado (Denver and Broomfield) was considered in the mid-1990s but failed to win approval by city voters; the issue was reconsidered in 2006.

 Aurora Sports Park opened in 2003.
 In 2004, Aurora was honored as the Sports Illustrated magazine's 50th-anniversary "Sportstown" for Colorado because of its exemplary involvement in facilitating and enhancing sports.
 The city attracts more than 30 regional and national sports tournaments annually to Aurora's fields.
 Aurora's active populace is also reflected in the variety of professional athletes hailing from the city.
 Aurora's first semi-professional sports franchise, the Aurora Cavalry in the International Basketball League, began play in 2006 but folded by season's end due to budget mishaps.

 In 2008, Aurora was designated an All-America City by the National Civic League.

 Aurora pioneered the use of bank filtration in the United States, becoming one of the first U.S. cities to reap the benefits of siphoning water from beneath a riverbed upon completion of the Prairie Waters Project in 2010.

 In 2017, the Republic of El Salvador opened a consulate in Aurora, serving Colorado, Kansas, Nebraska, and Wyoming.
 In 2024, the Republic of Honduras opened the city's second diplomatic post.
+La Plaza, the largest Hispanic food hall in the United States, opened in Aurora in 2024.